dylan-davidson/Core-Connect-4/Core.md

 <code>Enter the filename:</code> <u>game1.txt</u></pre>

 Following the save, the program will print the board and the menu again and ask for the move of the **same player**.

+**Illegal Moves**

+Any other user input, including a position off the game board or a column that is full, will result in an error message and the player must re-enter the move.
+The error message is:
+<pre><code>ILLEGAL MOVE: Try again</code></pre>

+This means that you do **not** need to check for bad user input.

 **Game Over with a Win or Draw**